 The Bressler lab will explore several byproduct streams generated during industrial processing of macroalgae, crops, and woody materials.
 This will involve comprehensive compositional analyses to identify molecules/compounds that have direct or indirect commercial value, as well as exploring processing strategies, particularly enzyme treatment, which can facilitate downstream fractionation of these molecules/compounds into separate co-product streams.
 Finally, following separation, the Bressler lab will examine processing strategies that can be employed to generate value-added products from these co-product streams.
 As an example of one of the ongoing studies in the lab, the Bressler lab is examining the enzymatic digestion of hardwood kraft pulp to generate a sugar stream for fermentation platforms, as well as a solid residue that is more efficiently converted to cellulose nanocrystals (CNCs), a lightweight and extremely strong nanomaterial that currently sells for $1000 per kilogram.

 In addition, the Bressler lab, in collaboration with Prof. Dominic Sauvageau, is examining the incorporation of a self-cycling fermentation strategy for cellulosic ethanol production.
 Recent data have provided bench-scale proof-of-concept that a cycling strategy could be applied to cellulosic ethanol production, resulting in increased productivity (amount of ethanol produced per year).
-Based on these preliminary results, the Bressler lab is developing a 5-L self-cycling fermentation system that will be used to optimize ethanol production from a wide variety of feedstocks.
+Based on these preliminary results, the Bressler and Sauvageau labs have developed a 5-L self-cycling fermentation system that will be used to optimize ethanol production from a wide variety of feedstocks.